edvarken/chisel-activation-functions/README.md

 ## Chisel3 tests
 Use `sbt test` to run all chisel3 tests.
-Running only the test for silu.scala can be done with `sbt 'testOnly silu.siluTest'` Running the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'`
+Running only the test for silu.scala can be done with `sbt 'testOnly silu.siluTest'` Running only the test for siluUsingLUT.scala can be done with `sbt 'testOnly silu.siluUsingLUTTest'`

 ## Generate SystemVerilog RTL files
 Use `sbt run` to generate all the systemverilog files (files ending on .sv).
-All files are saved into the directory generated/
+All files are saved into a new directory called `generated/`

 ## Comparing the two versions
 ### Version 1: silu.scala